 I currently have 3 careers in my portfolio.
 Baby and children’s nearly new sales, distance learning tutoring and blogging (both this blog and Business for Mums).
 Over time I’ve found the best way to fit them together.

 When I first started tutoring, I was assessing work and answering questions as soon as they were submitted.
-I soon realised this made it feel as if it was taking over my life.
+I quickly realised this made it feel as if it was taking over my life.
 I now assess and answer questions 3 days a week, Mondays, Wednesdays and Fridays.
 This keeps it from distracting me from my other work while still making sure that learner’s work is returned quickly.

 My nearly new sales are seasonal to some extent.
 I run six a year, with long breaks over Christmas and the summer (very handy for school holidays!).
 Each sale has a six week lead time and I have a list of jobs that need to be done in each of those weeks.
 The last week before the sale is always hectic so I try to minimise my other commitments (as well as the boring stuff like cleaning!) in that week.